Monday, November 29, 2010

 A glance back reveals that my effort has been rewarded with a gap on the pack.

-in a similar situation once before at Kruger Farm race where I had the
+I'd been in a similar situation once before at Kruger Farm race where I had the

 lead for most of the first lap.
 After getting the lead, I'd gone all out to